On Strategic Measures and Optimality Properties in Discrete-Time Stochastic Control with Universally Measurable Policies: Applications and Extensions

 We first specify the minimax control model: \begin{itemize}[leftmargin=0.7cm,labelwidth=!] \item[(a)] The state space $\X$, the action space $\A$, and the state transition stochastic kernel $q(dy \,|\, x, a)$ are the same as defined in Section~\ref{sec-2.2}. \item[(b)] The action space $\A = \A_1 \times \A_2$, where $\A_1$ and $\A_2$ are \emph{Borel spaces} and correspond to the action spaces for player 1 (the controller) and player 2 (the opponent or nature), respectively.
 In terms of its components, we write an action $a \in \A$ as $a = (a^1, a^2)$. \item[(c)] For $i = 1,2$, the control constraint for player $i$ is given by a set-valued mapping $A_i$ on $\X$, $A_i : x \mapsto A_i(x) \subset \A_i$, where $A_i(x)$ is a nonempty subset of admissible actions for player $i$ at state $x$.
 The graphs of $A_1$ and $A_2$, denoted by $\Gamma_1$ and $\Gamma_2$, respectively, are \emph{analytic}. \item[(d)] The two players take actions simultaneously at each stage with player 1 never observing player~2's actions.
 Specifically, for $n \geq 0$, let $a_n : = (a_n^1, a_n^2)$ where $a_n^i$ is the action of player $i$ at the $n$th stage.
 Prior to making these actions, player 2 has the knowledge of the history $h_n : = (x_0, a_0, \ldots, x_n)$ up to stage $n$, whereas player~1 has access only to $i_n : = (x_0, a_0^1, x_1, a_1^1, \ldots, x_n)$ and never observes the actions taken by player~2.
 The space of $i_n$ is denoted by $I_n$. \end{itemize} Let us remark on the role of assumption (d).
 With this restriction on the information available to the controller, the problem becomes a game against ``nature.''
 As will be seen later, while we can readily characterize strategic measures induced by cooperative or noncooperative players in partial-information settings that are much more general than the setting in (d), we need this assumption in order to reformulate minimax control problems as minimax problems on strategic measures.

-For the above model, we define a policy for player $i$ to be a sequence $\pi_i : = \{ \mu_n^i \}_{n \geq 0}$, where $\mu_n^i$ is a universally measurable stochastic kernel on $\A_i$ given the space of the variables observable to that player at the $n$th stage---namely, $I_n$ for player 1 and $H_n$ for player 2, such that
+We define a policy for player $i$ to be a sequence $\pi_i : = \{ \mu_n^i \}_{n \geq 0}$, where $\mu_n^i$ is a universally measurable stochastic kernel on $\A_i$ given the space of the variables observable to that player at the $n$th stage---namely, $I_n$ for player 1 and $H_n$ for player 2, such that

 We denote the set of all policies for player $i$ by $\Pi_i$.
 Since $\Gamma_1$ and $\Gamma_2$ are analytic, $\Pi_1$ and $\Pi_2$ are nonempty by \cite[Prop.\ 7.49]{bs}.

 Denote the probability measure on $\U(\Omega)$ induced by a policy pair $(\pi_1, \pi_2) \in \Pi_1 \times \Pi_2$ and initial distribution $p_0 \in \P(\X)$ by $\Pr^{\pi_1,\pi_2}_{p_0}$.
 The associated expectation operator is denoted by $\E^{\pi_1,\pi_2}_{p_0}$, and the restriction of $\Pr^{\pi_1,\pi_2}_{p_0}$ to $\B(\Omega)$ is denoted by $\rho_{p_0}[\pi_1, \pi_2]$.
 As before, if $p_0 = \delta_x$, we write $x$ instead of $\delta_x$ in the subscripts.